 The landscape was a wasteland of crumpled, entangled weeds, a mish-mosh of mingled life and death.
 They could barely see over it and, except for a splotch here and there, the ground could not be seen.
 Their antennae picked up no chemical traces of anything that could be foraged.
 Green shoots, blades, and clumps of grasses stood out amongst last year's straw-colored dead.
 Heavy snow had crushed them down to ground level; they lay sideways, bent and broken into unnatural shapes, forming twisted alien sculptures and darkened hollows where a creature might use as a dwelling.
 Animal trails coursed erratically throughout.
 A scene of madness and devastation, but also of promise and hope.

 It was all too quiet, too still in spite of the mild breeze welling up from the valley floor.
-But in a couple of months, the new growth will be several feet tall, basking in the sunshine, sharing space with countless insects--for better or worse--the old having returned to the earth to replenish its larder.
+But in a moon, new growth will be several feet tall, pushing and crowding for earth--a jungle--basking in the sunshine, sharing space with countless insects--for better or worse--the old having returned to the earth to replenish its larder.

 "Well," Dominic said dryly, "you guys see anything?"
 He uncapped his canteen, took a swig, and handed it to Leroy.